-In go the last bulbs; into the cellar go the last tender things I dared leave out until now.
+In go the last bulbs this month (including garlic, if it hasn’t yet); into the cellar go the last tender things.
 I’m still weeding (true; until the ground freezes and I can no more), mowing (until it stops growing, I’ll persist)—and also saving some seeds for use next year.

 If I didn’t have a big fence, I’d be upping my deer-control measures right now, too, like this.
 The full to-do list for the month: